Bird Point Counts

 North of Lewa, Borana, and Lolldaiga are several community conservancies that practice predominatly pastoral lifestyles as well as the Mukogodo Forest, which is a forest conservancy managed on behalf of four neighboring communities.
 On the western boundary of Lolldaiga Ranch is Kupona, a small experiemental plot for testing restoration interventions.

-Bird point counts (BPCs) may be conducted anywhere NS conducts passive acoustic monitoring.
+Bird point counts (BPCs) may be conducted anywhere NS conducts passive acoustic monitoring as well as in community areas where sensors cannot be ethically or securely deployed.

 3.4 PROJECT TIMELINE